 But they couldn’t save everything.
 Sometimes the calls came too late, and there were too many of them – the work became a race against time and disease.
 In an interview with NBC News, Leslie spoke of his friendship with the artist George Dudley: “He said, ‘Just promise me one thing, you’ll take care of my art.’
 And of course, we have it.
 It’s part of the permanent collection.”

 The collection has grown a lot since the dumpster-diving days.
 With about 30,000 items, the museum boasts work from Robert Mapplethorpe and Keith Haring, as well as lesser-known artists whose contributions to LGBTQ art risked being lost to history.
-The museum continues to bring awareness to underappreciated queer artists such as Barbara Hammer, best known as a queer filmmaker, whose exhibit ran from October 2017 to January 2018 and helped bring attention to her other artistic forms, including paintings, drawings and collages.
+The museum continues to bring awareness to under-appreciated queer artists such as Barbara Hammer, best known as a queer filmmaker, whose exhibit ran from October 2017 to January 2018 and helped bring attention to her other artistic forms, including paintings, drawings and collages.
 Another powerful exhibit, Art & AIDS: 35 Years of Survival, was held in 2017 in conjunction with Gay Men’s Health Crisis (GMHC) as a fundraiser for HIV-positive individuals and healthcare for the community.
-The museum’s exhibits also frequently contextualize art in relation to larger cultural movements and moments; the upcoming On Our Backs: The Revolutionary Art of Queer Sex Work will explore the history of queer sex work, specifically the role queer and transgender sex workers play in community building and activism.
+The museum’s exhibits also frequently contextualize art in relation to larger cultural movements and moments; On Our Backs: The Revolutionary Art of Queer Sex Work explored the history of queer sex work, specifically the role queer and transgender sex workers play in community building and activism.

 A current priority of the museum is to highlight the diversity of the LGBTQ community.
-While most museums’ collections, such as that of the Museum of Modern Art, are overwhelmingly dominated by male artists – only 3 percent to 4 percent of the art at most museums is by female artists – 18 percent of Leslie-Lohman’s collection is by artists who do not identify as men.
+While most museums’ collections, such as that of the Museum of Modern Art, are overwhelmingly dominated by male artists – only 3 to 4 percent of the art at most museums is by female artists – 18 percent of Leslie-Lohman’s collection is by artists who do not identify as men.
 “In that respect, we are doing well,” explains Kajpust.
 “But we have definitely made a commitment to build our collection in those areas so we have a fuller collection and a fuller spectrum of the community.”
 The museum followed through on its commitment with action: former executive director Hunter O’Hanian set up an acquisition fund to increase the gender diversity of artists in the museum’s collection.
 “It was a strategic move to ensure the collection begins to reflect the diversity that we work with,” says director of development Eduardo Ayala Fuentes.

 The museum also expanded its educational offerings by hosting speaker series and writing workshops in an effort to spread awareness of the museum as well as educate the public about the history of LGBTQ art.
 Leslie-Lohman has pushed back against the stereotype that queer art is scandalous by introducing Family Day, hosted by Lindsay Amer of YouTube’s Queer Kid Stuff, which brings children into the museum to explore art and LGBTQ culture and history.